-When a paternal relative of a child born out of wedlock applies for TANF for a child, and the father is not in the home, establish the relative's relationship to the child as follows:
+When a paternal relative of a child born out of wedlock or out of a civil union applies for TANF for a child, and the father is not in the home, establish the relative's relationship to the child as follows:

 - The relationship between the relative and the father is verified, and paternity is established by: